HenrikBengtsson/jottr.org/content/post/2025-07-14-dofuture-everywhere.md

 It might solve your problems, or at least, help you narrow them down.

-Also, this new **doFuture** feature lays some of the foundation for a new Futureverse feature that I'm very excited about.
+Also, this new **doFuture** feature lays part of the foundation for a new Futureverse feature that I'm very excited about.
 But more about that later ...